Immigration Medical Exam (IME)

 As you know, a POE is valid for 12 months after approval, which means that you can activate your work permit within the 12 months.
 But: The medical exam is also only valid for 12 months and you must activate the work permit within the 12 months of the medical exam.

-If my medical exam is expired, does it mean that I won't get a work permit at the border?
+If my medical exam is expired, does it mean that I won't get a work permit?

-If you activate the work permit within the POE validity, you will still receive a work permit.
-But it will have restrictions on the bottom, that you can’t work in jobs that require a medical exam.
-You can only work in those jobs after you get a new medical exam.
+If you activate your work permit within the POE validity period, you will still receive a work permit.
+However, it will have restrictions at the bottom that you are not allowed to work in childcare or healthcare.

 Can I do the medical exam before receiving an invitation from the pool to save time?

-Yes, you can choose to complete a medical exam in advance, known as an upfront medical exam.
+Yes, you can choose to have a medical exam in advance.
+This is called an upfront medical exam.

-For example, if you complete the medical exam in August 2025 and receive POE approval in October 2025, you must travel to Canada and activate your work permit by August 2026.
-Otherwise, your exam will expire, and you will need to complete it again.
+If you complete your medical exam in January 2026 but receive your POE approval in October 2026, you must travel to Canada and activate your work permit by January 2027.
+Otherwise, the exam will expire and you will need to complete a new one.

-If my Working Holiday application is refused, will the medical exam cost be refunded?
+If my IEC application is refused, will the medical exam cost be refunded?

 No, the medical exam fees will not be refunded.